danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 [RUNME](https://siusoon.gitlab.io/Aesthetic_Programming_Book/p5_SampleCode/ch6_ObjectAbstraction/)

-**SPECULATION**
+**Speculation**

-Based on what you see/experience on the screen, describe:
+Based on what you experience on the screen, describe:

 - **What** are the instructions/rules for playing the game?
 - Tofu is constructed as a class, and each tofu is an object instance.
-Can you **describe the properties of the tofus and their behaviors**?
+Can you describe the properties of the tofus and their behaviors?
-- Can you **describe the algorithmic procedures and sequences of the game** using the following components: tofu, Pacman, keypress events, movements?
+- Can you describe the algorithmic procedures and sequences of the game using the following components: tofu, Pacman, keypress events, movements?

 **Further questions to think about:**
 - There is a continous having new tofus moving from right to left, **what** are the conditions to trigger new tofus?
-- **How do you check** if Pacman has eaten the tofu?
+- **How** do you check if Pacman has eaten the tofu?
 - Under which conditions will the game end?

 **MAPPING with the source code**